Matt20D/cs6111/proj1/readme.txt

 snippet to be important, because it is the beginning of the html document, so probably the
 most relevant.
 Lastly, we will return the list of the documents and their score to the caller.

-in apply_google_heuristic() we use the document scores from above and will weight them by their column label.
+In apply_google_heuristic() we use the document scores from above and will weight them by their column label.
 Recall that we stored the documents in ranked order from google's search return, so we wanted to be able to apply a heuristic that uses their results as a proxy for search importantce.
 Thus we use a sliding scale, to weight the document sums accordingly.
 We have seen some of the final document orderings change as a result of this heuristic.

-in choose_words() we now use all of the relevant documents (after their scoring using our varied heuristics) to pick the best words.
+In choose_words() we now use all of the relevant documents (after their scoring using our varied heuristics) to pick the best words.
 We didnt want to limit the way we chose words, since the user could have labeled a variety of documents as relevant.
 Thus we will iterate throguh all of the relevant documents and choose all of the nonzero words, that have their